PolarGoose/Handle2/README.md

 An open-source alternative to the [Sysinternals Handle](https://learn.microsoft.com/en-us/sysinternals/downloads/handle)<tr>
 * Identifies processes that are locking specific files or folders
+* Include process modules in the search
+  * Note: `Sysinternals Handle` doesn't include process modules in the search.
+Thus, it can fail to find the locking process.
 * Shows information about all handles in the system
 * Supports JSON output
 * Full Unicode support